Disclosure: Some affiliate links included. When you purchase through these links, you support our blog. Thank you!

 1 – The Rhyme Bible Storybook for Toddlers – For ages: infants through age 2.
 This small book has a simple, one page rhyming story and picture for each one.
 It’s a perfect Bible for young kids with a short attention span.

 2 – The Rhyme Bible Storybook – For ages: 1-5.
 The beauty of this Bible for kids is that our children memorized many of the stories and help us retell them because of the clever rhyming patterns.
-I’m excited about a newer edition of this coming out December 25, 2012, because it looks like the illustrations will be better.

-3 – The Big Picture Story Bible – For ages: 2-7.
+3 – The Big Picture Story Bible (plus audio CDs) – For ages: 2-7.
 This has been my kids’ go-to Bible for the past year.
 They have learned so much from it.
 The advantages of this one are that it comes with 2 audio CDs of the author reading the stories, it emphasizes the Bible has one big story with Jesus at the center, and the stories have depth but are simple enough for preschoolers.

 4 – The Jesus Storybook Bible – For ages: 3-8.
 I’ll never get tired of recommending this Bible for kids.
 This children’s Bible is a beautiful narrative that helps families understand God’s love for his people and how Jesus–God’s greatest gift to us–is at the center of every story.
 My husband and I often tear up while reading it and quote it to each other at times because it is so moving.
 The illustrations are interesting and well-done, too.
 The stories are longer than the other Bible story books previously mentioned, but we’ve found that at about age 3 or 4 our kids were able to sit through these stories and is appropriate up to about 2nd grade.